StructifyAI/structify/docs/source/examples/example2.rst

 Step 2: Create a Relevant Dataset
 ----------------------------------
-Now, we have to blueprint the schema of the dataset that we are interested in creating from these documents.
+Next, we have to blueprint the schema of the dataset that we are interested in creating from these documents.
 In this example, we will use the LLM generate method to create a dataset schema that will be used to structure the information from the pitch decks.

 .. code-block:: python